 |Earnings Date||Jul 30, 2019 - Aug 5, 2019|

 |Forward Dividend & Yield||N/A (N/A)|

-GREENWICH, Conn. - February 18, 2019 - XPO Logistics, Inc. (NYSE: XPO), a leading global provider of transportation and logistics solutions, moved up to number ...
+XPO ranked No. 1 in Transportation and Logistics GREENWICH, Conn. - May 16, 2019 - XPO Logistics, Inc. (NYSE: XPO), a leading global provider of transportation and logistics solutions, moved up to number ...

 How far off is XPO Logistics, Inc. (NYSE:XPO) from its intrinsic value?
 Using the most recent financial data, we'll...

 XPO Logistics Inc on Wednesday said investors ratified the company's executive compensation plan and rejected shareholder proposals calling for an independent board chair and sexual harassment prevention policies.
 Connecticut-based XPO has twice lowered its 2019 profit forecast as it struggles to replace lost revenue, and is trying to contain investor concern over costly executive compensation.
 It is also managing the fallout from media reports about its alleged mistreatment of workers, including sexual harassment and discrimination against pregnant employees.

 Shareholder rights law firm Robbins Arroyo LLP announces that an investor of XPO Logistics has filed a shareholder derivative complaint against the company's officers and directors for breaches of fiduciary duties between February 26, 2014 through the present.